KilianKegel/FatherlessAmerica/README.md

 |Living with father			|82.4	|77.8	|65.1	|61.7 |

 **TABLE 1.3** Percentage of U.S. Children Living with Their Biological Fathers<br>
-<small>*Tables 1.2 and 1.3 Sources:* Donald J. Hernandez, “America’s Children; Resources from Family,
+<small>*Tables 1.2 and 1.3 Sources:* Donald J. Hernandez, "America's Children; Resources from Family,
 Govenunem, and the Economy" (New York: Russell Sage Foundation, 1993), p.
-65; “Marriage, Divorce, and Remarriage in the 1990’s,” U.S. Bureau of the Census, Current Population Reports, series P-23, no. 180 (Washington, D.C.: Government Printing Office, 1992), tables M and N, pps.
+65; "Marriage, Divorce, and Remarriage in the 1990's," U.S. Bureau of the Census, Current Population Reports, series P-23, no. 180 (Washington, D.C.: Government Printing Office, 1992), tables M and N, pps.
-11-12; “Marital Status and Living Arrangements: March 1980," U.S. Bureau of the Census, Cur rent Population Reports, series P-20, no. 365 (Washington, D.C.: Government Printing Office, 1981), table 5, p.
-31; and “Marital Status and Living Arrangements: March 1990," U.S. Bureau of the Census, Current Population Reports, series P-20, no. 450 (Washington, D.C.; Government Printing Office, 1991), table 6, p, 45.
+11-12; "Marital Status and Living Arrangements: March 1980," U.S. Bureau of the Census, Cur rent Population Reports, series P-20, no. 365 (Washington, D.C.: Government Printing Office, 1981), table 5, p.
+31; and "Marital Status and Living Arrangements: March 1990," U.S. Bureau of the Census, Current Population Reports, series P-20, no. 450 (Washington, D.C.; Government Printing Office, 1991), table 6, p, 45.
 *Note:* Figures for 1980 and 1990 do not add up to 100 percent due to discrepancies of approximately 2 percent between tables M and N (see Sources) regarding the number of children living